Chunky Pedestals Candle Plant Holders

-These chunky pedestals for candles or plants are not just easy to make, but fun as well!
-Initially, I was only going to make one set of chunky pedestals out of 6x6 posts.
-But after I made the first set, I thought it would be nice to show you an alternative with 4x4 post chunky pedestals.
-Oh, I didn’t stop there, I made a third option just because I want to inspire you to DIY your own pedestals for candles, plants etc.
+These chunky pedestals for candles or plants are not only easy to make but also fun!
+Initially, I was only going to make one set of chunky pedestals out of 6×6 posts.
+But after I made the first set, I thought it would be nice to show you an alternative with 4×4 post chunky pedestals.
+Oh, I didn’t stop there.
+I made a third option just because I want to inspire you to DIY your own pedestals for candles, plants, etc.

 Chunky Pedestals Candle Plant Holders